vipulSharma18/Inference-Profiling-and-Optimization-Guide/DOCKER_README.md

 1. Make changes to code locally
 2. Test in Docker container with mounted volumes
 3. Commit changes (including updated lock files if dependencies changed)
-4. Push to GitHub - CI will build and test automatically
+4. Push to GitHub - CI will build and test the affected package(s) automatically
+   - Only the workflow for the changed package will run (thanks to path filtering)
+   - If `common_utils` changes, all three workflows will run

 ## Additional Notes